Exhibition Statement 2022:

 I never have seen so much art in my life.

-There is something mysterious about Gauguin colours.
+There is something about Gauguin colours.

 Miro’s green is good.
 My shoes remind me of Miro.